Directory

 copies

-This keyword specifies how many copies of arc files to create, to increase redundancy.
-The default is 1.
+copies of arc files to create to increase redundancy.
+Each copy is

 spread